by Glynn Foster

 root@solaris:~# pkg list developer/gcc pkg list: No packages matching 'developer/gcc' installed root@solaris:~# pkgrepo -s /repositories/ list developer/gcc PUBLISHER NAME O VERSION solaris developer/gcc 4.8.2,5.11-0.175.3.0.0.30.0:20150821T164527Z

 The IPS package mirroring service,

 application/pkg/mirror, helps to automate the process of updating package repositories with content from another package repository.
 As before, we'll update our package repository located at

-/repositories with the updated content in the Oracle Solaris 11.2 release repository.
+/repositories with the updated content in the Oracle Solaris 11.3 support repository.
+Note, this will take a very long time and quite some space as the support repository is pretty large by now.
 This service is managed using SMF and is initially disabled, as shown below: